nautobot/nautobot/nautobot/docs/plugins/development.md

 A plugin can define and register additional providers (sources) for [Secrets](../models/extras/secret.md), allowing Nautobot to retrieve secret values from additional systems or data sources.
 By default, Nautobot looks for an iterable named `secrets_providers` within a `secrets.py` file.
 (This can be overridden by setting `secrets_providers` to a custom value on the plugin's `PluginConfig`.)

+To define a new `SecretsProvider` subclass, we must specify the following:

+- A unique `slug` string identifying this provider
+- A human-readable `name` string (optional; the `slug` will be used if this is not specified)
+- A Django form for entering the parameters required by this provider, as an inner class named `ParametersForm`
+- An implementation of the `get_value_for_secret()` API to actually retrieve the value of a given secret

 For a simple (insecure!) example, we could define a "constant-value" provider that simply stores a constant value in Nautobot itself and returns this value on demand.
-An example is below.

 !!! warning
     This is an intentionally simplistic example and should not be used in practice!
 Sensitive secret data should never be stored directly in Nautobot's database itself.